Ferrites are ceramic, homogeneous materials composed of various oxides with iron oxide as their main constituent.

 Core Geometries: Core geometries can be tailored to meet specific magnetic and mechanical requirements.
 A tunable high Q inductor dictates a different core shape than one used in TV line output transformers.

-Shop our large online selection of ferrite cores in our e-Commerce store or contact us with your specific request.
+Shop our large online selection of ferrite cores in our online store or contact us with your specific request.